Testing conformal gravity using the supermassive black hole NGC 4258: Estimation of nonsingular BH parameters from NGC 4258 data

 The parameters that undergo the statistical fit are the BH mass-to-distance ratio $M/D$, the conformal gravity length scale parameter-to-distance ratio $l/D$, the peculiar frequency shift $z_p$ and the horizontal offset $x_0$ of the center of the BH position $r_0(x_0,y_0)$.
 Furthermore, we see that the thin character of the accretion disk leads to an insensitive fit of the $y_0$ offset; a fact that allows us to fix $y_0=0.556$ mas \cite{ApJLNucamendi} following \cite{NGC4258} .

-In addition, we minimize the $\chi^2$ by a Bayesian statistical fit making use of the Markov-Chain Monte Carlo (MCMC) algorithm, applying it to the rotation curves of the megamasers using the results from section \ref{GR model}.
-Further, we obtain the errors $\sigma_{g}$ and $\sigma_{kin}$ associated to the gravitational and kinematic frequency shifts, respectively
+In addition, we minimize the $\chi^2$ by a Bayesian statistical fit making use of the Markov-Chain Monte Carlo (MCMC) algorithm, applying it to the rotation curves of the megamasers using the results from Section \ref{GR model}.
+Further, we obtain the errors $\sigma_{g}$ and $\sigma_{kin}$ associated with the gravitational and kinematic frequency shifts, respectively.
+For the non-conformally coupled particle these errors read

 and